vvulpes0/vvulpes0.github.io/index.md

 ## Interests
 I am a PhD student at Stony Brook University, interested in Mathematical Linguistics.
-Specifically I work with Subregular description and factorization.
+Specifically I work in factoring complicated patterns and the learning thereof using simple (Subregular) descriptive techniques.

 ## Projects
 Over the years I have been building an interactive